zhijingLu/Varjo_Luminous/README.md

         opencv-contrib: 4.8.0
 ## Add DLL
-1. Please follow the  [c++ readme](StreamDLL/README.md) to compile a VarjoStream.dll file
+1. Please follow the  [c++ readme](StreamDLL/README.md) to compile a VarjoStream.dll file(Or unzip the dll.zip in DLL folder)
-2. Please find the OpenCV-4.8.0 dll.
-3. Add dll files into Assert folder.
+2. Add dll files into Assert folder.

 ## problem
     1. if we meet the problem that when we run the text_example, the text is not shown in front of camera, not rotate with camera, or direction of text is not facing the camera directly, please